redwallhp/LolNeigh/readme.md

 ## Commands

-* `/lolneigh-set` — Set the location horses are teleported to
+* `/lolneigh-set` — Set the location horses are teleported to where you're standing
 * `/lolneigh-reload` — Reload config